 4. Our Final words:

 From this experience we were shocked by what we have learnt.
 A serious life threatning Heart infection can start from your gums.
-We know it is important to have hygiene of all kinds and look out for body, but this brought it to light in abundance.
+We know it is important to have hygiene of all kinds and look out for the body, but this brought it to light in abundance.
 This condition contributed to us wanting to share our knowledge.
-We e fell it is highly important that people are aware of this serious life threatning condition.
+We feel it is highly important that people are aware of this serious life threatning condition.